 So, what happens when parents begin to recognize and respond to these escape behaviors?
 The journey toward understanding and managing these challenges can lead to transformative outcomes for both children and their families.
 Let’s explore this together!

 In ABA therapy, the escape function aba describes activities that kids participate in to avoid or flee from uncomfortable situations, responsibilities, or requests.
 These actions can show up in various ways, like tantrums, refusal to comply, or even physically withdrawing from a situation.
-Understanding these actions is really important for parents, as they often serve as a way for children to communicate their unease or anxiety about certain activities.
+Understanding these actions is really important for parents, as they often serve as a way for children to or anxiety about certain activities.
 For example, a child might throw a tantrum to dodge doing homework, signaling that the task feels overwhelming or unpleasant.
 Recognizing these actions as a form of communication helps parents respond more effectively and kindly.

 By equipping caregivers with ABA principles and strategies, they can provide better support at home, complementing professional interventions and fostering consistency in addressing avoidance behaviors.
 Plus, incorporating planned pauses can help reduce a young person's urge to avoid challenging tasks.
 Research shows that cutting down on escape function ABA actions by 50% within three months is a realistic goal that can guide therapy outcomes.
 It’s also crucial to teach alternative actions, allowing children to express their needs in a more appropriate way.